jdhchow/QuantitativeSportsBetting/README.md

 | NBA            | Playoffs       | 2020-04-XX | 2020-06-XX |

 ## Note on Code Quality
-A lot of the code could be made more modular.
-The importance; however, we do not want a clean repository if it means many dependencies.
+This code could be made more modular.
+However, we do not want a clean repository if it means many dependencies.
 Each strategy should be self-contained.
-Further, we do not care about code quality, rather the code is simply the means to generate the backtesting results.
+Further, out end goal is not the code itself, rather the code is simply the means to generate backtesting results.